sethfischer/sphinxcontrib-cadquery/docs/index.rst

 Directives
 ----------

-Refer to the :ref:`usage-directives` section for more details.
+Refer to the :doc:`directives` section for more details.

 :rst:dir:`cadquery-vtk`
     alias: :rst:dir:`cadquery`